How Google Assistant devices can help you fall asleep with ambient sounds

 We all know how important it is to get a good seven to eight hours of quality sleep each night, but sometimes drifting off when we hit the hay can be a real challenge.
 Stress is a common factor shared by those who struggle to sleep soundly, and sleep experts like Dr. Matthew Walker regularly sing the praises of a regular bedtime routine to help us unwind and switch off.

-Thankfully, part of this routing can be as simple as asking the Google Assistant to play soothing sounds to help you get to sleep.
-The voice assistant is loaded with 15 different ambient sounds, ranging from running water and rainfall, to distant thunderstorms and white noise.
+Thankfully, part of this routine can be as simple as asking Google Assistant to play soothing sounds to help you get to sleep.
+The voice assistant is loaded with 15 different ambient sounds, ranging from running water and rainfall to distant thunderstorms and white noise.